-TYPICAL UPFLOW RETURN AIR FILTER INSTALLATIONS
+(Filters not supplied with unit) TYPICAL UPFLOW RETURN AIR FILTER INSTALLATIONS

-Filters are factory supplied for these furnaces.
 These furnaces require high velocity type air filters.
 The filters may be located within the furnace blower compartment for UPFLOW furnaces in either a BOTTOM or SIDE (left side or right side) return air inlet.
-Some filters may need to be trimmed for side or bottom filter use.